thomjiji/davinci_still_tool/README/Resolve_README/README.txt

   GetSubFolderList()                              --> [folders...]       # Returns a list of subfolders in the folder.
   GetIsFolderStale()                              --> bool               # Returns true if folder is stale in collaboration mode, false otherwise
-  GetUniqueId()                                   --> string             # Returns a unique ID for the media pool folder
+  GetUniqueId()                                   --> string             # Returns a unique ID for the media pool folder Export(filePath)                                --> bool               # Returns true if export of DRB folder to filePath is successful, false otherwise

 MediaPoolItem
   GetName()                                       --> string             # Returns the clip name.